nearform-actions/github-action-check-linked-issues/README.md

       - name: Get the output
         run: echo "How many linked issues? ${{ steps.check-linked-issues.outputs.linked_issues_count }}"
 ```
+When the action cannot find any linked issues it will fail explaining the reason.

+## Adding Comments
- When the job fails, it will add a new comment by default.
-You can also write your custom comment:
+By default, when the job fails it adds a new comment on Pull Request, but you can also write your custom comment setting
+`custom-body-comment`.

 ```yaml
 on: